-The Trust's Senior Management Team is comprised of the Executive Director, Head of Library and Knowledge Services, Head of Digital and Communications and Head of Projects.
-The Senior Management team is responsible for the leadership, monitoring the strategy and priorities of the organisation, for the delivery of the business plan and budget, and for the overall day-to-day running of the Trust.
+The Trust's Senior Management Team, identified as the key management personnel, is comprised of the Executive Director, Head of Library and Knowledge Services, Head of Quality Improvement and Head of Digital and Communications.
+The Senior Management team is responsible for the leadership of the Trust, for monitoring the strategy and priorities of the organisation, for the delivery of the business plan and budget, and for the overall day-to-day running of the Trust.